Harika-SVL/Terraform/notes.md

   default = 1
 }
 ```
-* We have created a vm without public ip and database connectivity between vm and sql is using internet.
-We will work on this actvities in next session
+* We have created a VM without public ip and database connectivity between VM and SQL is using internet.
 * Improvements:
   * Try to parametrize using variables and avoid creating too many variables by using object structure.
 For changes

 * `app.tf`
 ```
 resource "azurerm_network_interface" "appserver_nic" {
   name                = var.network_interface_info.name